QuantamKawts/fudge/README.md

 - Read and write version 2 Git index files, with no extensions.
 - Read and write symbolic refs and refs.
 - Read and write undeltified version 2 pack files.
-- Talk to Git servers via HTTP using the "smart" protocol.
+- Talk to Git servers via HTTP(S) using the "smart" protocol.

 Support for branches, merge operations, tags… is not currently planned.